 They might be part of the reason modern man struggles with sleep skills.

 Much of what we do know of the ancient Greek gods comes from Hesiod’s Theogony.
 Hypnos also appears in the Illiad by Homer.
 The Theogony is a poem describing the histories and genealogies of the gods.
 It’s like the first issue of a comic book, the origin story.
-However, instead of one hero in a comic book universe, it’s the origin story of the entire universe.
+However, instead of one hero in a comic book universe, it’s the entire universe’s origin story.

 We can’t pin this all on Hesiod!
-It didn’t start with him and it certainly didn’t end with him.
-We’ve thrown off a number of ideas of the ancients with modern advancement.
+It didn’t start with him.
+It certainly didn’t end with him.
+We’ve thrown off many ideas of the ancients with modern advancement.
 Slavery is one of those that has gone largely away.
-The physical kind exists only in a few places today, like Mauritius where it’s traditional.
+The physical kind exists only in a few places today, like Mauritius, where it’s traditional.
 Even in Mauritius, however, it’s been a criminal offense since 2007.

 Indeed, in western society, we only have people in extreme debt.
 That’s actually a lot more convenient and easy for the “master” or “debtholder.”
 It’s not slavery, per se.
 A modern-day Hesiod might call it the half-brother or half-sister.
 These negative connotations could be and should be another one to go.
 Make Hypnos, in your mind, half-brother to healing, creativity, recuperation, and personal success!
 If you do, you’ll be on the way to having some incredible sleep skills.
 You might even become a super sleeper.